awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 ### Pod-Level Credentials

 > [!WARNING]
-> To enable Pod-Level credentials on K8s clusters <1.30, you need to pass `node.podInfoOnMountCompat.enable=true` into
+> To enable Pod-Level credentials on Kubernetes clusters <1.30, you need to pass `node.podInfoOnMountCompat.enable=true` into
 > your Helm installation.

 You can configure Mountpoint CSI Driver to use the credentials associated with the pod's Service Account rather than the